 4. Choose the type of story you want to publish, in the case of the contest it must be: SHORT STORY

-5. Write the title of your story and the category (in this case it would be DRAMA).
+5. Write the title of your story and the category (in this case it would be THRILLER).
 The title can be edited later if you wish.

 6. Write your story as a single chapter.

 7. Once written click on 'save' and then 'close and go to the story’s profile’.

 8. Here you can add the hashtag #ThrillerTime, the description, the cover and the language.
 Remember that the hashtag must go both in the hashtag section and in the description.

 9. Then you will have to go down to where your chapter’s title is and click on the button that says 'Draft' and change it to 'Published'.

 10. You can see a video tutorial on how to post here: https://getinkspired.com/faq/ -but it is in spanish.Oct.
 23, 2018, 1:40 p.m.
 6 Report Embed 5